 (Often caused by warped Nissan Quest rotors)

-- Nissan Quest brake pedal needs to be pressed all the way down or very hard for the car to stop.
+- The Nissan Quest brake pedal must be pressed very hard for the car to stop.

 - The parking brake doesn’t hold

 What you will need